RyannChaw/hcppipeline-ICAFIx/README.md

-# hcppipeline-ICAFIx run in ubuntu 20.04
+# hcppipeline-ICAfix error run in ubuntu 20.04
 ##to sovle the problem when running hcppipeline ICA_fix
 registration of standard space masks extract features